 Android users can even name tracks without using their hands.
-Open the Google app, tap the menu button – Settings – Voice – OK Google Detection.
-Next time you want to discover a song, just say “OK Google.
+Open the Google app, tap the menu button – Settings – Voice – OK Google Detection and next time you want to discover a song, just say “OK Google.
 What’s this song?”

 You can let someone else use your phone without them having access to your personal information.
 Go to Settings - Users and tap Add user and select what kind of access they have – meaning you can limit use for a child, for example.

 Turn your phone into a personal translator or tour guide with the Google Translate app (for Android and iOS).
-It can translate a whopping 90 languages.
-Plus it helps with conversation too - touch the microphone and it can detect speech and translate in real time – recognising 40 languages.
+It can translate between a whopping 90 languages and it helps with conversation too - touch the microphone and it can detect speech and translate in real time, recognising 40 languages.
 Point your phone’s camera at text – like signs, food labels, directions – and it will overlay the letters with a translation.

-Press and hold both the reduce volume and power buttons for a couple of seconds, and you'll take a screenshot of whatever's on your screen.
-Invaluable for storing information like directions on a map – especially if you don’t have access to data!
-It’s also useful for giving your family a gentle hint about Christmas present ideas – take a screenshot and email it to them.
+Press and hold both the volume down and power buttons for a couple of seconds to capture a screenshot of whatever's on your screen.
+This can be invaluable for storing information like directions on a map – especially if you don’t have access to data.
+It’s also useful for giving your family a gentle hint about ideas for birthday and Christmas presents – take a screenshot and email it to them.

-Battery saver mode is a lifesaver when you need to get the most out of that last bit of power.
-It kicks in once your battery reaches a certain level, turning off applications like location services and background data that use lots of juice.
+Battery saver mode is a life-saver when you need to eke the most out of that last bit of power.
+It kicks in once your battery reaches a certain level, turning off power-hungry applications like location services and background data.

 Go to Settings – Device – Display – Daydream and turn the slider to On.